tdex-network/tdex-box/README.md

       - ./tor:/var/lib/tor/hidden_service/
 ```

-Export you Onion service V3 private key or leave it blank to create a new one
+Export your Onion service V3 private key or leave it blank to create a new one

 ```sh
 $ export ONION_KEY=base64_Onion_V3_Private_Key